WarFox/cv/sources/cv.md

 RFC for AWS account segregation within organisation for data, POC for metadata platform using DataHub, metadata tagging, migration tools and projects etc. was delivered while being Principal Engineer at Funding Circle.

+Wrote down Data Platfrom Principles that makes it clear for stakeholders and teams to meet the expectations.
+Wrote Standards for Monitoring and Alerting.

 [January 2020 – January 2021]{.date} - Senior Data Engineer II